26-Year-Old Safety – Miami Dolphins

 T.J.
 McDonald Contract Information:

-Signed a one-year contract with Miami in March of 2017.
+Signed a four-year, $24 million contract with the Dolphins in September of 2017.

-McDonald (suspension) signed a one-year deal with the Dolphins on Friday, Armando Salguero of the Miami Herald reports.
+McDonald (suspension) signed a four-year contract worth $24 million with the Dolphins on Saturday, Ian Rapoport of NFL Network reports.

 To instantly reveal our fantasy analysis of every player – including T.J.
 McDonald – simply subscribe now.